Goasler/ssh-phonebook/README.md

 cd ~/.bin/
 nano ssh-phonebook.conf
 ```
-or if you prefer vim
+or if you prefer vi
 ```
 cd ~/.bin/
-vim ssh-phonebook.conf
+vi ssh-phonebook.conf
 ```